 Benefits of filing for bankruptcy

-Although many claims that there is no advantage to the bankruptcy process, the truth is that for those with too much debt, there are some benefits:
+Although many claims that there is no advantage to the bankruptcy process, the truth is that there are some benefits for those with too much debt.
+These are:

 Acquiring protection from legal action